Traditions Define the Radford Experience

 Held in October, Fall Festival is a fun day of carnival games and costumes for students and families.
 All extended family members are invited!
 Classes and organizations sponsor at least one booth, and all proceeds go towards each class/organization.
 Click here for gallery of photos.

-Held every week before Radford Day (Radford’s version of Homecoming), students and teachers celebrate all that is Radford with Pajama Day, Mix and Match Day, Character Day, Twin Day, Spirit Day – or any number of other ideas that Student Council plans for this fun week.
+Held every year the week before Radford Day (Radford’s version of Homecoming), students and teachers celebrate all that is Radford with Pajama Day, Mix and Match Day, Character Day, Twin Day, Spirit Day – or any number of other ideas that Student Council plans for this fun week.
 Each class is judged and winners receive points to win the much sought-after Spirit Award.
 Below: Teachers go all out for Mix and Match Day.
 Click here to visit gallery of photos.

 Held every year in November, Radford Day celebrates the school’s history.
 Alumni and friends are invited back to participate in a day-long series of performances and events.